Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 You cannot invalidate competence and physicalities or gaslight anyone who is not the hegemonic norm, and this must be established early into business development.
 DEI must be at the forefront of every business.”

-Another contributor of ours, Janet Stovall, Global Head of DEI at the NeuroLeadership Institute and founder of Pragmatic Diversity, a DEI consultancy, is of the opinion that we must get to know what microaggressions are:
+Another contributor of ours, Janet Stovall, Global Head of DEI at the NeuroLeadership Institute and Founder of Pragmatic Diversity, a DEI consultancy, believes that we must first learn what microaggressions are:

 “The best way to increase awareness of microaggressions is to educate yourself on what they are.
 Once you start listening, you’ll hear them everywhere.”

-Now, it’s time we see what some of the ways to deal with microaggressions are.
+Now, it’s time we see some ways we can deal with microaggressions.

-We’ll provide you with some tips on stopping them, no matter whether you’re:
+We’ll provide you with several tips on stopping them, no matter whether you’re:

 - The target,